LukeShortCloud/rootpages/markdown/c_and_c++.md

 Every C program requires the "main" function.
 It uses the data type "int" (integer) because when the program ends, it returns a numerical return code.
 The default is "0" for success.

-If a developer wants to recieve standard input from a user or provide standard output, then the C standard input/out (stdio) library needs to be included.
+If a developer wants to receive standard input from a user or provide standard output, then the C standard input/out (stdio) library needs to be included.
 This is not included by default to keep C program dependencies explicit and minimal.

 Comments can be placed throughout the code as a reminder of why something is done a certain way.
 This is a human note to help any developer working on the program to understand the reasoning for how the program was coded.
 These comment blocks have to start with `/*` and end with a `*/`.